DanproTDT/DanproTDT.github.io/src/components/Projects/Homelab/Homelab_en.md

 - Consolidation of technical skills in real environments.

-- Preparation for certifications such as Compia Linux+, Security+, etc.
+- Preparation for certifications such as CompTIA Linux+, Pentest+, etc.

 - Creation of a demonstrable technical portfolio.

 ## 3. Detailed objectives

-- Segment Wan / LAN / DMZ with PFSENSE.
+- Segment WAN / LAN / DMZ with pfSense.

 - Deploy Active Directory + DNS in LAN.

-- Integrate SOUTHETICS AS IDS/IPS.
+- Integrate Suricata AS IDS/IPS.

 - Install and configure Splunk Enterprise + Universal Forwarders.